Client: Utilities Kingston

 Size: 80 MLD average daily flow

-J.L.
-Richards & Associates Limited (JLR) was retained by Utilities Kingston to provide design and contract administration services for the expansion of the 80 MLD Point Pleasant Water Treatment Plant (WTP).
+JLR was retained by Utilities Kingston to provide design and contract administration services for the expansion of the 80 MLD Point Pleasant Water Treatment Plant (WTP).
 The Class Environmental Assessment (EA), previously completed by JLR, recommended expanding the existing direct filtration and chlorination treatment processes and implementing a number of other site-wide expansions and improvements.
 The project included the following upgrades:

 - High Lift Pumping: Construction of a new high lift pump station with three new 30 MLD, four-stage vertical turbine pumps.
 The new high lift pump station well was constructed so the well is hydraulically connected to the reservoir to help dissipate any surge issues experienced and will help attenuate the water level fluctuations while cycling the pumps on and off.